afavian/cse15l-lab-reports/LabReport3.md

 > Explanation

-**-  This command gives you a list of files in the directory `911report` from the file `technical` that has been modified more than 13 days ago, in which are none.**
+**-  This command gives you a list of files in the directory `technical` that has been modified more than 13 days ago, in which are none.**

 ## **-size**